chel-007/channel-ai/_posts/2020-09-21-key points before starting computer vision.md

 <h3>Model Deployment is key - Learn Software Enginnering</h3>
 One thing i see a lot of beginners do is avoid deployments of models with the excuse that it isn't important for them.
 What is Computer Vision without models we can put to use, honestly very irrelevant.
 What is the need of bothering about CV at all if you decide to not focus on the product - Deployment and Predictions.
 You build a working model on a jupyter notebook or colab, but it remains there waiting to be "read" and maybe referred to later when you need some code resources in it.
 That is not all the use case of a model.
 Models are meant to solve problems.
 Now though, let me tell you something else I have observed - Some folks choose to ignore deployment process because they are scared of the task "thinking" it just way too much work and also for more professional individuals.

 I would assure you now that - it really is not hard to deploy a CV model and make predictions with it, how do i know?, because I deployed a model on Image classification using tensorflow serving.
 So starting your first project in computer vision, keep model deployment in mind as an important step for success in CV.
 It is helpfulm to start it now, learn the ropes, so it won't be a total new experience when you need it most.
-This article will teach you everything you need to know about model deployment <a href=""></a>
+This article will teach you everything you need to know about model deployment <a href="https://channelai.netlify.app/scalable-predictions-with-deep-learning-keras-model/">How to make Scalale Predictions with a Deep Learning Model Built with Keras</a>

 <h3>Appreciate softwares with a simple learning curve</h3>
 In any field of study two different softwares performing closely related tasks for users are usually cause for lots of argument comparation and reviews.
 In a good way, this is helpful to newcomers as it helps them make a choice of software that suits their needs closest and on ther other side of the coin, this brings about confusion and indecision.
 When I first statrted learning about CV, I was contemplating the ML framework to use for building models.
 I checked reviews, and honestly why it is always hard to make a singular choice and stand by it is because, Softwares have features they beat their competitor at and those they are lacking at.
 We want all the acctractive features to be present in one tools or software and usually this is never the case.
 As a beginner, a key guide to choosing the software you would employ in development process is to find the one with the easiet learning curve, not that with the best features - at first of course.
 You need a tool that you can assimilate in the shortest time possible, atool that doesn't take days to set up, in short a simple tool providing it allows for the basics of what you are searching for.